royalmo/itic-copilot/README.md

 ### Extension's public description

-If you are an ICT Systems Student at EPSEM, the iTIC Copilot browser extension is a "must have"
+If you are an ICT Systems Student at EPSEM, the iTIC Copilot browser extension is a "must have".

-Through experience we know the sites that you will spending time on for hours, and we have no doubt that you will be pleased with the following features that we have developed
+Through experience we know the sites that you will spending time on for hours, and we have no doubt that you will be pleased with the following features that we have developed.

-- anti-downloader & full-downloader (OCW's website)
+- Anti-downloader & full-downloader (OCW's website).
-- Atenea & Escriny autologin
+- Atenea & Escriny autologin.
-- Grades Calculator (Atenea's website)
+- Grades Calculator (Atenea's website).
-- Combination of Escriny's & Overleaf's website
+- Combination of Escriny's & Overleaf's website.
-- Documents with advice (wish we had this when we were studying...)
+- Documents with advice (wish we had this when we were studying...).

 Boost your productivity with iTIC Copilot, instead of getting getting inside an `ATOMIC_BLOCK`! (you will get the joke by the end of 2nd grade)